 - Lower class sizes on average

 Find a private college within your price range

-Though there are expensive private colleges, there are private schools, like Crown College, that invest their funds back into their students.
+Though the initial price tag of college may seem high, look for private colleges like Crown College, that invest their funds back into their students.

 As a private, non-profit Christian College, we pride ourselves on providing a well-rounded and affordable cost of attendance so each of our students can pursue their degree and their relationship with God.